An Empirical Investigation of Worker Communities in TopCoder: Discussion

-We found four worker cluster patterns in a network of workers.
-We identified that workers from high ranked cluster have the highest level of interaction among their cluster members, finding 1.1.
-Also, we observed that workers in low ranked cluster have the highest probability to register for the same task as any other pair of two workers in the same cluster, fining 1.2.
+We found four worker community patterns in a network of workers.
+We identified that workers from the high-ranked community have the highest level of interaction among their community members, finding 1.1.
+Also, we observed that workers in low-ranked community have the highest probability of registering for the same task as any other pair of two workers in the same community, fining 1.2.

-\subsection{Workers Performance}
+\subsection{Workers' Performance}

-To successfully crowdsource a software project in a CSD platform, it is important to understand workers sensitivity and performance in taking tasks.
-To that end, this research investigated workers' reliability, workers' trustworthiness, and workers' success per detected worker cluster.
-We observed that level of trustworthiness is higher in a cluster with more fairness in terms of workers' expertise level ( i.e mixed ranked),however, the highest level of reliability happened in the cluster with least experienced workers, finding 2.1.
+To successfully crowdsource a software project in a CSD platform, it is essential to understand workers' sensitivity and performance in taking tasks.
+To that end, this research investigated workers' reliability, workers' trustworthiness, and workers' success per detected worker community.
+We observed that trustworthiness is higher in a community with more fairness in terms of workers' expertise level (i.e., average rated); however, the highest level of reliability happened in the community with the least experienced workers, finding 2.1.